 (This is what “butterfly host plant” means: a plant that hosts butterfly caterpillars.)

-I needed to post my own photos here, to show what the butterfly and plant really look like.
+I wanted to post my own photos here, to show what the butterfly and plant really look like.

 I am passionate about passionflowers every summer.